bmen25124/SillyTavern-WeatherPack/README.md

 You don't need to worry about it.
 HTML processing is disabled by default.

-> What is the cool stuff in the video?
+> What is the cool cat UI in the video?

 It is just HTML/CSS/JS blocks.
 See original post [here](https://www.reddit.com/r/SillyTavernAI/comments/1l7bsd2/some_html_animations_and_interactive_elements/).
 [My comment](https://www.reddit.com/r/SillyTavernAI/comments/1l7bsd2/comment/mx0bo3p/)